HCaldwell95/javascript-project/README.md

 First-time visitor goals:

 - As a first-time visitor, I want instant clarity about the project's purpose upon landing on the page.
-- I desire effortless navigation - all aspects of the project should be clearly labelled and easy to maneuvor.
+- I desire effortless navigation - all aspects of the project should be clearly labelled and easy to maneuver.
 - I hope to find reinforcement and support for the content that I am consuming through fun imagery and engaging content.
 - I aim to experience a sense of progression while navigating the page without feeling overwhelmed or lost.
 - I want to enjoy a visually engaging experience without becoming fatigued.